Qatar diplomatic crisis: Arab League Council 2017

-During the 148th Session of the Arab League Council at the level of Foreign Ministers which was held in Cairo, Qatar’s State Minister for Foreign Affairs, Sultan Al Muraikhi, got into a heated argument with Saudi delegate Ahmad Al Qattan.
+During the 148th Session of the Arab League Council at the level of Foreign Ministers which was held in Cairo, Qatar's State Minister for Foreign Affairs, Sultan Al Muraikhi, got into a heated argument with Saudi delegate Ahmad Al Qattan.
 The argument was caused after Al Muraikhi gave a short speech about how Qatar had to go back to supporting Iran after it recalled the Qatari ambassador to Iran to support Saudi Arabia in 2016.

 2019 Asian Cup

-During the semi-final match between the Qatar national football team and the tournament hosts the United Arab Emirates, the UAE supporters threw shoes and bottles onto the pitch.
+During the semi-final match in the UAE between the Qatar national football team and the tournament hosts the United Arab Emirates, the UAE supporters threw shoes and bottles onto the pitch.
 This conduct was preceded by booing the Qatari national anthem.
-Qatar won 4–0, paving the way to their first Asian Cup final and eventual title.

-A British-Sudanese football fan was allegedly beaten by fans for wearing a Qatar football shirt to a match in which Qatar was playing and then, after investigation by the UAE police, arrested for wasting police time and making false statements of being assaulted.
-According to The Guardian, the fan was arrested for wearing a Qatar football shirt.
-The claim was denied by UAE authorities who stated the fan was arrested for wasting police time and making false assault claims to the police.
-The UAE police said that the fan had admitted to making false statements.
-A UAE official in London stated "He was categorically not arrested for wearing a Qatar football shirt.
-This is instead an instance of a person seeking media attention and wasting police time."
-According to photos shown by The National, fans were seen waving the Qatari flag and wearing Qatari football shirts without any instances of arrests in the final.
-According to The New York Times, the UAE accuses Qatar of fielding ineligible players due to them being not originally Qatari.
-The players accused were the competitions' top scorer Almoez Ali, a Sudan born striker, as well as Bassam Al-Rawi, an Iraq born defender.
+A British-Sudanese football fan was allegedly beaten by fans for wearing a Qatar football shirt to a match in which Qatar was playing and then arrested by the UAE police.
+The Guardian claimed he had been arrested for wearing a Qatar football shirt, but this was denied by UAE authorities who stated he had been arrested for wasting police time and making false statements of being assaulted.
+The National showed photos of other fans waving the Qatari flag and wearing Qatari football shirts without any instances of arrests in the final.